 One of the mysteries of the English language finally explained.

-(in the context of the allocation of resources or employment) the practice or policy of favoring individuals belonging to groups known to have been discriminated against previously.
+(in the context of the allocation of resources or employment) the practice or policy of favouring individuals belonging to groups known to have been discriminated against previously; positive discrimination.

 - ‘He goes on to talk about Larry Summers, reverse discrimination in favor of conservatives, and problems of mathematics.’